IPGP/a-simple-spatial-database/README.md

 #### About the GeoJSON files
 - Additional requirements:
-  - For the moment, among the types of geometry proposed in GeoJSON, only two are available: `Polygon` and `Point`.
+  - For the moment, among the types of geometry proposed in GeoJSON, four are available: `Point`, `LineString`, `MultiLineString` and `Polygon`.
   - The `properties` member of each Feature object **must** contain a `type` property.
 Its value **must** be the same for each object.
 For example, it could be the name of the satellite or "GPS station".

 - "Special" `properties` (optional):